ganrad/ose-fis-auto-dealer/README.md

 1. [OpenShift Enterprise Documentation](https://docs.openshift.com/)
 2. [Kubernetes Documentation](http://kubernetes.io/docs/user-guide/pods/)

 This project uses OpenShift FIS (Fuse Integration Services) tools and explains how to develop, build and deploy Apache Camel based microservices in OpenShift Enterprise v3.1/v3.2.
+This project can also be deployed to OpenShift Container Platform v3.3 (or a later release).

 For building Apache Camel applications within Docker containers and then deploying the resulting container images onto OpenShift, developers can take two different approaches or paths.
 The steps outlined here use approach # 1 (see below) in order to build and deploy this microservice application.